ebmdatalab/euctr-tracker-code/README.md

 Deployment
 ==========

-We use fabric to deploy over SSH to a pet servers.
+We use fabric to deploy over SSH to a pet server.

 ```
 fab deploy:production